Manuscripts will be submitted using our manuscript submission & review system

 E.g.: Bertels, A., 2009, « Etudier la sémantique des termes techniques : des théories à la pratique», International Journal of Applied Linguistics ITL 157, p.1-22 http://ceur-ws.org/Vol-578/paper8.pdf (consulté le 8 août 2013).

 The references will be followed by a bio-bibliography of maximum 100 words.
 A double space should be left between the references and the text (TNR 9) which should not be longer than one paragraph.
-(This text will be added by the editors when the camera-ready paper is submitted by the author,s).
+(This text will be added by the editors when the camera-ready paper is submitted by the author,s.
+Please add the bio-bibliographic note in a Word document in the Additional files section accompanied by the statement of originality that you can download from our manuscript submission platform).